Marco-Puig/ChiselEngine/README.md

 ## Preview and Features

 - OpenXR and OpenGL implemented
-- Desktop Window to Display what is shown on the VR Headset via OpenXR (Two Swapchains) [In-Progess of Rework]
+- Desktop Window to Display what is shown on the VR Headset via OpenXR
 - Controller detection and input support

 <img width="441" height="300" alt="image" src="https://github.com/user-attachments/assets/1adce4f5-cc00-4753-a3f2-f30043975e04" />